mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Avoid common CSS frustrations to keep a neat codebase and move quickly, regardless of experience levels."
 />

 Regarding performance, CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
-Every user downloads the least CSS possible when server-side rendering.
+Automatic critical CSS!

-Automatic critical CSS! 🤯
+While my `.js` bundles are slightly heavier, my users download the smallest possible CSS payload.
+This leads to a marginally slower time to interactive, but a much quicker first meaningful paint. 🏎💨

 <Lesson
   title="Fast Performance"